 Fire-rated downlights are rated by minutes, for example, 30, 60, 90 and sometimes, 120 minutes.
 This rating refers to the amount of time the fitting will block the fire for.
 The rating required usually depends on the type of building and the number of floors.

-For example, if you are installing rated LED downlights in a family home, you would normally choose 30 or 60 minutes.
+For example, if you are installing fire-rated LED downlights in a family home, you would normally choose 30 or 60 minutes.
 Downlights for a block of flats would require a 90 or potentially 120-minute rating.
 While these rated recessed lights aren't a necessity for one storey buildings, they can still give you crucial extra time to evacuate the building.

 Like most LED light fittings, fire rated recessed lights come in a range of options, including GU10 and integrated LED bases, non-dimmable and dimmable.

 Maximising safety doesn't mean you have to compromise on appearance.
 Our fire-rated lights are not only functional, but they are also aesthetically pleasing.
 These modern and stylish light fittings come in a wide variety of finishes including chrome, matt and nickel, glass and acrylic.